Wide Open West

-WideOpenWest (doing business as WOW!) is the eighth largest cable operator in the United States with their network passing 1.9 million homes and businesses.
+WideOpenWest, Inc. (doing business as WOW!) is the eighth largest cable operator in the United States with their network passing 1.9 million homes and businesses.
 The company offers landline telephone, cable television, and broadband Internet services.
 As of November 3, 2022, WOW! has about 538,100 subscribers.

 After a 2017 initial public offering, WideOpenWest is publicly traded with Avista Capital Partners and Crestview Partners retaining significant stakes.
 As of August 6, 2019 Avista Capital Partners sold their shares in the company, leaving Crestview Partners WOW's largest shareholder holding a 37% stake in the company.